allesklar/ecms/README.md

 + Install a js runtime.
 For example:
   + `$ gem install therubyracer`
 + Create a new Rails application
-  + `$ rails new my_app_name --database=mysql`
+  + `$ rails new my_app_name --database=postgresql`
 + Go there
   + `$ cd my_app_name`
 + Configure the locales if needed
   + If English is not the site's default language, add the following line in the config/application.rb
     + config.i18n.default_locale = :de
-  + If you want to support other languages than English, follow the following url and copy the relevant files to the config/locales/ folder: https://github.com/svenfuchs/rails-i18n/tree/master/rails/locale
+  + If you want to support other languages than English
+    + follow the following url and copy the relevant files to the config/locales/ folder: https://github.com/svenfuchs/rails-i18n/tree/master/rails/locale
     + Add this line with the app's relevant locales.
 Still in application.rb
       + config.i18n.available_locales = [ :de, :fr ]
 + Change the time zone if necessary to reflect where the site or the main audience is based.
 Uncomment and modify the following line in application.rb
   + config.time_zone = 'Europe/Berlin'
 + Add this line to your application's Gemfile:
-  + gem 'ecms'
+  + gem 'ecms', github: "allesklar/ecms", branch: "main"
 + Then execute:
   + `$ bundle`
 + TODO -> more setup instructions

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).